wikimedia/operations-debs-trafficserver/doc/reference/configuration/remap.config.en.rst

     -  ``map`` --translates an incoming request URL to the appropriate origin server URL.

+    -  ``map_with_recv_port`` --exactly like 'map' except that it uses the port at which the request was received to perform the mapping instead of the port present in the request.
+The regex qualifier can also be used for this type.
+When present, 'map_with_recv_port' mappings are checked first.
+If there is a match, then it is chosen without evaluating the "regular" forward mapping rules.

+    -  ``map_with_referer`` -- extended version of 'map', which can be used to activate "deep linking protection", where target URLs are only accessible when the Referer header is set to a URL that is allowed to link to the target.

     -  ``reverse_map`` --translates the URL in origin server redirect responses to point to the Traffic Server.